520xyxyzq/awesome-object-SLAM/README.md

 [TODO] I think we need a more explicit decision boundary for what can be considered as object SLAM.
 Object SLAM, loosely speaking, is _the process of building a 3D object-level global environment map from local object-centric observations_.
 But there are some grey areas like multi-object tracking (3D) or object-centric multi-view stereo.
 Also does semantic mapping count, or we have to jointly optimize camera and object states?
 I personally don't want this list to be super long.
 It's going to be difficult to maintain and won't be very helpful.

-[NOTE] Format for now: All-caps title, after which we add PDF/Code/Video/ProjPage.
-(No Video if ProjPage exists) In each year, papers are sorted in alphabetic order.
+[NOTE] Format for now: All-caps title, after which we add PDF/Code/Video or ProjPage.
+In each year, papers are sorted in alphabetic order.
 For non-opensource papers (like ICRA), I was using non-offical links (like ArXiv).

 ### Object representation